Organizations and users

 New users can be created into 10Duke Enterprise, for example, by sending them an email invitation, which they need to accept to get a user account.
 To give the users access to an organization’s licenses right away when they sign up, you can invite them directly to the applicable user groups.

-You can manage user accounts either using 10Duke SysAdmin or the 10Duke Identity Management REST API, or you can allow your customer organizations to invite and manage their own end users in OrgAdmin.
+You can manage user accounts either using 10Duke SysAdmin or the 10Duke Identity Management REST API, and you can allow your customer organizations to invite and manage their own end users in OrgAdmin.

 Users can also be automatically provisioned to 10Duke Enterprise using an integration to an external identity provider.
 By default, the minimum data that the external identity provider must provide on a user is the user’s first name, last name, and email address.